zulip/zulip/docs/security-model.md

 * Certain Zulip bots can be marked as "API super users"; these special bots have the ability to send messages that appear to have been sent by another user (an important feature for implementing integrations like the Jabber, IRC, and Zephyr mirrors).
+They also have the ability to see the names of all streams (including private streams).

+  They can only be created on the command line (with `manage.py knight --permission=api_super_user`).

 ## User-uploaded content